-Join Steve Simon for an in-depth discussion in this video Reviewing the details and people of Coney Island, part of Shooting a Photo Essay: Coney Island.
+Join Steve Simon for an in-depth discussion in this video Reviewing the details and people of Coney Island, part of Photo Essay: Coney Island.

 - Hey, everybody.…Well, we're going to look at the last critique here.…And to tell the story, you need a little bit of time…to sort of combine all the elements…and shoot all the elements.…And because things ended a little early the day before,…we went back a second time to finish off the story.…The more time you spend, the better the story you can tell.…So this time, I wanted to come back…and I wanted to photograph some details.…Food is a big part, I want to get some food action,…some signs; and then the people.…I wanted to concentrate, got some shots of people,…but I wanted to get more to sort of really fill it out…so I can tell a good story at the end.…